NEU-SNS/moby/index.markdown

 *Amogh Pradeep (Northeastern University), Hira Javaid (Northeastern University), Ryan Williams (Northeastern University), Antoine Rault (EPFL), David Choffnes (Northeastern University), Stevens Le Blond (EPFL), and Bryan Ford (EPFL)*

-Internet blackouts are challenging environments for anonymity and censorship resistance.
+**Abstract:** Internet blackouts are challenging environments for anonymity and censorship resistance.
 Existing popular anonymity networks (e.g., Freenet, I2P, Tor) rely on Internet connectivity to function, making them impracticable during such blackouts.
 In such a setting, mobile ad-hoc networks can provide connectivity, but prior communication protocols for ad-hoc networks are not designed for anonymity and attack resilience.
 We address this need by designing, implementing, and evaluating Moby, a blackout-resistant anonymity network for mobile devices.